 1. Follow a routine

-- Try to get up and go to bed at the same time every day, aiming for 7–9 hours of sleep per night.
+- Try to get up and go to bed at the same time every day, aiming for seven to nine hours of sleep per night.

 - Eat five portions of fruit and vegetables a day to make sure you’re getting a range of vitamins and minerals.
 Fresh, frozen, dried and tinned options all count.

-- Have regular meals and stick to healthy options such as fruit, a small handful of unsalted nuts and seeds for snacking.
+- Have regular meals and stick to healthy snack options such as fruit, or a small handful of unsalted nuts and seeds.

-Getting enough fluids helps your body function properly.
-The Eatwell Guide recommends you have 6–8 glasses of fluid a day.
-But drink a bit more if you’re exercising.
+Drinking enough fluids helps your body function properly.
+The Eatwell Guide recommends you have six to eight glasses of fluid a day, but drink a bit more if you’re exercising.

 - While it might be tempting, don’t turn to alcohol, smoking or other recreational drugs as coping strategies for stress.
 They will only make things worse.